 We love Christmas – the vibe, the feels, the joy…but let’s be real, it can get stressful!
 So, this year I opted for simple decor to bring on the holiday cheer.

 I’ve been on a “minimalist” journey for several years now.
 I put it in quotes because I don’t consider myself a minimalist but rather I incorporate minimalist philosophies into my life.
-So, here are some ideas I’ve used to make our home festive and cozy without the stress.
+So, here are some ideas I’ve used to make our home festive without the stress and breaking the bank.

 How I Simplified My Holiday Decor in 2018